 Carpeting is variable and can be made in many combinations of backings, face fibers, and surface treatments.
 Materials of concern in carpets include:

-Coal fly ash used as filler in carpet backings.
+Coal fly ash used as filler in some carpet backings.
 Fly ash is a waste product from the combustion of coal and can be contaminated with mercury (a PBT developmental and reproductive toxicant) and other metals present in the coal itself.

-Per- and polyfluoroalkyl substances (PFAS) used as stain-repellant treatments.
+Per- and polyfluoroalkyl substances (PFAS) used as stain-repellent treatments.
 Health hazard information is not available for all the chemicals within this large group, but PFAS as a class have been identified as chemicals of concern because many have been found to be highly toxic, persist in the environment, and build up in body tissues.

 For more information on carpet content and carpet recycling, see the brief on HomeFree or the full report here, Eliminating Toxics in Carpet: Lessons for the Future of Recycling.

+For more information on vinyl, see this joint publication between HBN and Perkins + Will.
 For more information on the hazards of post-consumer recycled vinyl, see this report by Healthy Building Network.